cb1kenobi/dojo-toolkit-module/trunk/profiles/README.txt

 make those changes on a single line.

-After the requires have been added, move the DojoModuleAdmin.xd.js and DojoModuleMain.xd.js files to the "drupal" directory in the Dojo Module directory.
+After the requires have been added, move the DojoModuleAdmin.xd.js and DojoModuleMain.xd.js files to the "drupal" directory in the Dojo Toolkit Module directory.
 You may delete the "release" directory in the dojo-release-1.0.0-src directory.

-When the build completes, go to the Dojo Module settings page and create a build profile.
+When the build completes, go to the Dojo Toolkit Module settings page and create a build profile.
 From the Dojo Build field, select your new build from the menu.